The Minimum Description Length Principle for Pattern Mining: A Survey: The basics in a nutshell

-\citet{hinrichs_characterising_2017} use compression and the \algname{Sqs} algorithm to analyse the similarities between sequence databases in terms of occurring sequential patterns, focusing mostly on text data.
-The proposed algorithm, called \algname{SqsNorm}, provides for sequential data the type of analysis that \algname{DiffNorm} allows for transactional data \xcfsec{itemset-comp}.
 The approach proposed by \citet{wiegand_mining_2021} is clearly related to \algname{Sqs} and \algname{Squish} but aims to summarise entire complex event sequences, rather than capturing fragmentary behaviour.
 The models considered resemble Petri nets or finite state machines and specify conditional transitions between events.
-The data is then represented as a succession of instructions that, when fed through the model, allows to reconstruct the original event log.
+The data is then represented as a succession of instructions that, when fed through the model, allow to reconstruct the original event log.
 The authors later present a similar model called event-flow graph \citep{wiegand_mining_2022}.
-Instead of pattern nodes, this model involves rules defined over attribute vectors associated to the sequences. \qdone{Added \citet{wiegand_mining_2021}} \citet{cuppers_just_2020} aim to identify sequential patterns that reliably predict the impending occurrence of an event of interest.
+Instead of pattern nodes, this model involves rules defined over attribute vectors associated to the sequences. \qdone{Added \citet{wiegand_mining_2021}}

+\citet{cuppers_just_2020} aim to identify sequential patterns that reliably predict the impending occurrence of an event of interest.
 In other words, they look for a set of rules, but in sequential rather than transactional data \xcfsec{itemset-rules}.
 Along similar lines, \citet{bourrand_discovering_2021} \citep[also][]{bourrand_discovering_2021-1} aim to discover a compact set of sequential rules from a single long event sequence. \qdone{back ref to rules section}

 \citet{fowkes_subsequence_2016} propose a generative probabilistic model of sequence databases.
 The authors discuss the connection between probabilistic modeling and description length, and compare their proposed algorithm, which is not based on the MDL principle, to \algname{Sqs} and \algname{GoKrimp}.